nate-thegrate/vegan-chef/README.md

 Rather than being digested, erythritol is absorbed through the small intestinal wall into the bloodstream, and then filtered by your kidneys into your urine.

 However: if you eat a lot of erythritol, some of it can make it into your large intestine.
-Large intestinal bacteria can digest erythritol, which means it's no longer zero calories, and it can cause bloating/gassiness/diarrhea/nausea :(
+Large intestinal bacteria can digest erythritol, which means it's no longer zero calories, and it can cause bloating/gassiness/diarrhea/nausea :worried:

 I read on [Meritage](https://meritagemed.com/erythritol/#breadcrumbs) that there shouldn't be any problems if you eat 18 grams or less per day, and one study found that you can eat 0.5 grams per pound of body weight without issues.